German business groups file complaint over Apple privacy settings

-Germany's media, internet and advertising industries on Monday filed an antitrust complaint against Apple Inc (AAPL.O), alleging that new iPhone privacy settings represent a market abuse and a violation of competition law.
+BERLIN (Reuters) - Germany’s media, internet and advertising industries on Monday filed an antitrust complaint against Apple Inc, alleging that new iPhone privacy settings represent a market abuse and a violation of competition law.

 “As a result of these one-sided measures, Apple is effectively shutting out all competitors from processing commercially relevant data in its ecosystem,” several business associations said in a joint statement.